Complete Web Application Testing Guide: Learn How To Test A Website

 - Performance is another important factor to be considered for mobile website testing.
-Performance-related issues can be tracked when you test in the real devices.
+Performance-related issues can be tracked when you test in real devices.

 - Check whether browsing normal web links from mobile is getting triggered by a mobile link.

 - Check page scrolling, page navigation, text truncation, etc. on the mobile website.

 Best Web Testing Tools

-There is a wide range of testing tools that are available for web app testing.
+There are a wide range of testing tools that are available for web app testing.

 => Check this comprehensive list of the Most Popular Web Application Testing Tools.